-North Carolina Education Lottery Scholarship (ELS)
+North Carolina Education Lottery Scholarship

-This scholarship is awarded on the basis of financial need as determined by the FAFSA.
+This scholarship is awarded by the State of North Carolina.
+It is provided on the basis of financial need determined by the FAFSA.
 Eligible students must be North Carolina residents for tuition purposes, be enrolled in at least six credit hours, and be undergraduate student seeking their first bachelor's degree.
 The student's initial award is based on the assumption that they will be full-time.
-If the student is enrolled between 6 and 11 hours, the student is only eligible to receive half of the originally funded amount.
-Students are not eligible for an ELS scholarship once they have 132 attempted credit hours.
+If the student is enrolled between 6 and 11 hours, the student is only eligible to receive half of the originally amount.
+Students are not eligible for this funding once they have 132 attempted credit hours.
+Students must complete a FAFSA to be eligible for this funding.